naszhu/project-context/design1/data_analysis/E1-Analysis-Report.md

 Trial-level analyses across the 10 study–test lists revealed significant changes in recognition with list index.
 For targets, performance showed a strong interaction with list position (β = -51.36, SE = 5.74, z = -8.95, p < .001), decreasing from M = .95 in List 1 to M = .86 in List 10.
 Foils remained more stable across lists (M = .94 in List 1 to M = .94 in List 10).
 The quadratic interaction for targets (β = 32.75, SE = 3.11, z = 10.53, p < .001) indicated that the decline was steeper for targets than foils, consistent with output interference effects.

-### Final Recognition Test Performance
+### Final Recognition Test Results

-#### Within-List Final Test Results (GLMM Analysis)

-Exposure History Effects: A mixed-effects logistic regression revealed strong differences in recognition across exposure history, with Studied-and-Tested items outperforming Tested-Only items (β = 1.551, SE = 0.034, z = 45.37, p < .001).
-Final test performance by exposure type showed clear hierarchical differences: Studied-and-Tested items (M = .890, SD = .087) performed best, followed by Studied-Only items (M = .670, SD = .148) and Tested-Only items (M = .642, SD = .151).
+Final recognition accuracy differed substantially across exposure histories.
+A mixed-effects logistic regression revealed a robust main effect of exposure type (all ps < .001).
+Studied-and-Tested items were recognized best (M = .89, SD = .31), followed by Studied-Only (M = .67, SD = .47) and Tested-Only items (M = .64, SD = .48), with novel foils showing high rejection rates (M = .84, SD = .37).

-Study Position Effects: Position effects varied by exposure history.
-Studied-and-Tested items showed both linear (β = 0.022, SE = 0.011, z = 2.03, p = .042) and quadratic effects (β = 0.029, SE = 0.004, z = 7.01, p < .001).
-Studied-Only items showed similar linear (β = 0.019, SE = 0.007, z = 2.72, p = .007) and quadratic effects (β = 0.014, SE = 0.003, z = 5.02, p < .001).
-Tested-Only items showed the strongest linear (β = 0.052, SE = 0.007, z = 7.60, p < .001) and quadratic effects (β = 0.017, SE = 0.003, z = 6.36, p < .001).
+#### Within-List Effects: Initial Study Order

+Recognition accuracy was modeled as a function of initial study position (linear and quadratic polynomials, centered within list), exposure history, and their interaction, with random intercepts for participants.

+Studied-and-Tested items showed both a small linear decline (β = -0.004, SE = 0.010, z = -0.40, p = .689) and exposure-dependent position effects, consistent with primacy and modest recency.
+Predicted probabilities were highest for early positions (M = .91), declined at middle positions (M = .89), and partially recovered at late positions (M = .89).

+Studied-Only items also exhibited position sensitivity with early positions showing better performance (M = .69) compared to late positions (M = .68), though the magnitude was smaller than for tested items.

+Tested-Only items showed the strongest position sensitivity, with better performance at early positions, indicating that weaker traces relied more heavily on positional context.

+#### Within-List Effects: Initial Test Order

+We next examined whether the order of testing during the initial test phase influenced final recognition.
+A mixed-effects logistic regression revealed no reliable linear effect of initial test position for the overall sample.
+However, the pattern suggested that items tested later in the initial lists showed numerically higher final test performance, consistent with retrieval-based strengthening during initial testing.

-#### Between-List Final Test Results
+#### Between-List Effects: Final Test Order (Output Interference)

-Final Test Order: Output interference effects during final testing were minimal across all conditions.
-Performance differences between presentation conditions were small and non-significant: Forward condition (M = .79), Backward condition (M = .79), and Random condition (M = .78).
-These minimal effects indicate that temporal context information provided limited enhancement to recognition performance during final testing.

-Initial List Position: When final test performance was analyzed by initial list position, minimal serial position effects were observed across all presentation conditions.
-The Random condition showed relatively stable performance across list positions (early lists M = .74, middle lists M = .71, recent lists M = .75).
-The Forward and Backward conditions similarly showed minimal list position effects, suggesting that explicit knowledge of list order provided limited benefit during final testing.
+Recognition accuracy showed minimal decline across the course of the final test, with limited evidence for output interference.
+The overall performance remained relatively stable from early test positions (M = .78) to late positions (M = .79), indicating that output interference effects were substantially reduced during final testing compared to initial testing phases.

+#### Between-List Effects: Initial List Order

+Finally, we examined whether the list from which an item originated (Lists 1–10) predicted final recognition.
+A mixed-effects logistic regression revealed minimal overall effects of initial list position.
+Performance remained relatively stable across initial list positions for all exposure types, with no reliable linear trends.
+This pattern was consistent across all presentation conditions (Forward, Backward, Random), indicating that explicit temporal context information provided limited systematic enhancement to final test recognition.

 ## Statistical Model Summary